Jesus Was a Cross Maker: Legacy

 The song received renewed attention after Cameron Crowe featured The Hollies’ cover version in his 2005 film Elizabethtown.
 Crowe has described the song as “the black-sheep stepbrother of ‘Bridge over Troubled Water.’”

 The Frida Hyvönen cover closed the Letterkenny season 6 episode "Dyck's Slip Out."

 The original was used to close the Minx season 1 episode 8 "Oh, you're the sun now?
 Giver of life?"

 Cass Elliot's recording of the song is played over the end credits of the Outer Range season 1 finale, episode 8 “The West”.

+The original was used as a recurring motif throughout multiple episodes of Dag.